Eagle bus: 1955–1958: Kassbohrer Eagles (West Germany)

 Golden Eagles originally contained an aircraft-style galley plus a rear lounge that had two tables with pairs of facing seats, observation windows and other luxury features such as piped in music, newspapers and magazines.
 An on-board hostess served snacks and drinks en route and other amenities such as pillows and blankets were available.
 The exterior aluminum siding was anodized in gold, hence the Golden Eagle name.
-The standard version without the galley and lounge was called the Silver Eagle because the aluminum siding was in silver.
+The standard version without the galley and lounge was called the Silver Eagle because the aluminum siding was a metallic grey color.
 41 Silver Eagles followed their Golden Eagle sisters down Kässbohrer's production line in 1958 and became the standard fleet bus for Continental Trailways.
 The first Eagle buses were powered by MAN D1566 diesel engines and ZF Media preselector six speed transmissions from Germany.
 The four Super Golden Eagles had more powerful Rolls-Royce diesel engines.